RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #179, #180, #181, #182, #183, #184

+Repurposed Forever Melee into Forever Fights which is a box fight version with matchmaking.
+I've enclosed the entire map, setup a layout, created all the arenas, updated the barriers, mutator zones, and timers, and also added a buffer barrier on the outside.
+I also utilized the last 5 channels in order to create a cleanup phase after a box fight so C4 can be used to cleanup before making the arena available again.
+So now it is ready for testing, the aesthetics for publishing.

 ## #175, #176, #177, #178

 Fully decked out the aesthetics for the Forever Melee map and got it completely